 - All EPA material on CLU-IN is "mirrored" on the EPA web site.
-Most of this material is available through the Clean Up Technologies area of EPA's web site.
+Most of this material is available through the Technologies for Cleaning Up Contaminated Sites area of EPA's web site.
 However, CLU-IN also contains information produced by other EPA offices that is available through other sections of the EPA web site.
 CLU-IN content is commingled with non-EPA content relevant to all groups served by the site, and produced by other Federal Agencies, States, non-profit organizations, research centers, international organizations, etc.

 EPA works in partnership with organizations, such as the Interstate Technology Regulatory Council (ITRC), and other agencies, such as the Agency for Toxic Substances and Disease Registry (ATSDR), to offer training relevant to hazardous waste remediation, site characterization, risk assessment, emergency response, site/incident management, counter-terrorism, and the community's role in site management and cleanup.

 For more information, please contact Carlos Pachon, Technology Integration and Information Branch, 202-566-0861, firstname.lastname@example.org.